p-rayne/blog-API/README.md

 ## About the project
 Documentation is available at http://127.0.0.1:8000/api/schema/swagger-ui/  or in the schema.yml
 The task can be viewed in the *Task_Backend.pdf* file.

+- [x] All items of the task have been implemented.